frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 We could ask Our Lord for lights to see when we don't have the supernatural goal as clearly as we might.
 Often, it's in small, subtle things which are difficult to detect.

 St. Josemaría says in *The Forge*, "You are like the little pauper who suddenly finds out that you're the child of the King.
-That is why now the only thing that concerns you on this earth is the glory of your Father God, His glory in everything (Josemaría Escrivá, *The Forge*, Point 334).
+That is why now the only thing that concerns you on this earth is the glory of your Father God, his glory in everything (Josemaría Escrivá, *The Forge*, Point 334).

 God's love is manifested in the gifts that are given to us.
 St. Paul says, "I do not cease to give thanks for you...that the God of Our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom and of revelation in the knowledge of him" (Eph.
 1:16--17).